 At Kishugu, exceptional gold in soil anomalies represent an outstanding exploration opportunity.
 Results of soil sampling have identified an extensive, coherent, gold-in-soil anomaly measuring 600m by 5.5km, with peak gold values of 904ppb Au, 793ppb Au and 437ppb Au.
-Drilling is expected to commence in April-May 2015 following the end of the completion of additional exploration to refine drill targets.
+Drilling is expected to commence later in 2015, following the end of the completion of additional exploration to refine drill targets.

 Ntaka Hill Nickel Project

 At Ntaka Hill, there is a significant Mineral Resource as follows:

 - Total Measured and Indicated Resources: 20Mt @ 0.58% nickel and 0.13% copper (0.3% nickel cutoff) for 117,000 tonnes of contained nickel metal; and